NikolayBlagoev/VisData/README.md

 - net_scrape_metacritic.py - Collects metacritic, user scores, and game ratings (by the ESRB system) from Metacritic

-## Visualisation elements
+# Visualisation elements

 All visualisation elements are written in TypeScripts with the D3 library.
 They can be found as folders in src/app/

+- Pie - Displays elements which are parts of a whole.
+The values are shown outside the pie to avoid visual cluttering.
+  Takes data in the form of a tuple array, where each entry is a slice.
+The first value in the tuple is the name of the element, the second value is the amount.
+  The given values are converted to the ratio of the sum.

-- donut - Contains files related to the visualisation of a donut chart (pie chart with hole in the middle).
+- Donut - Contains files related to the visualisation of a donut chart (pie chart with hole in the middle).
 Takes data in the form of two element array, where one element is the positive (ex. completion) value and the other is max - positive.
 The text for positive is displayed in the middle of the donut.

-- bar - Generates a bar plot, where each bin is the key and the height is the value.
+- Bar - Generates a bar plot, where each bin is the key and the height is the value.
 Data is in the form of {Name: string, Value: number}

-- radar - Contains files related to the Radar (or spider/stand) chart.
+- Radar - Contains files related to the Radar (or spider/stand) chart.
 Creates an arbitrary many sides (one for reach feature).
 Takes data in the form of two field array, where second field is a string list of all the features, and the first one is an array of all the elements to be visualised.